Clearing Process for a Parent and a Young Person/Teen

 that it's you who catches you, it's you who pays yourself back, most always

-unexpectedly (when its not convenient) however, it's always
+unexpectedly (when its not convenient) however, a consequence is always

 appropriately in support of completing the original perpetration.